Ralph Weissleder: Research

-Dr. Weissleder is a widely recognized and cited researcher in biotechnology, especially in the fields of imaging and next-gen diagnostics.
-His research interests include the development of novel molecular imaging techniques, tools for early disease detection as well as the development of nanomaterials for sensing and systems analysis.
+Dr. Weissleder is a researcher in biotechnology, especially in the fields of imaging and next-gen diagnostics.
+His research interests include the development of molecular imaging techniques, tools for early disease detection as well as the development of nanomaterials for sensing and systems analysis.
 His research is translational in nature and several of his developments have led to commercialized technologies and advanced clinical trials.
-He is cofounder of T2 Biosystems], Lumicell, Accure Health, VisEn Medical (acquired by Perkin Elmer), and an advisor to several other biotech companies (Moderna, Seer Bioscience, Boston Scientific).
+He is cofounder of T2 Biosystems, Lumicell, Accure Health, VisEn Medical (acquired by Perkin Elmer), and an advisor to several other biotech companies (Moderna, Seer Bioscience, Boston Scientific).

 Clinical Practice

-Dr. Weissleder's practices at Massachusetts General Hospital, which is widely recognized for its patient care and ranks among the most accomplished and innovative medical institutions in the world.
-He is a faculty member of the Department of Radiology and practices in interventional radiology with a particular focus on interventional oncology.
+Dr. Weissleder's practices at Massachusetts General Hospital and he is a faculty member of the Department of Radiology and practices in interventional radiology with a particular focus on interventional oncology.
 His area of expertise is in percutaneous biliary procedures, of which he has performed over 3,000.
 He treats biliary cancers, stone disease, strictures, post surgical complications, transplants and congenital abnormalities.
-He uses state-of-the art interventional equipment and emerging technologies for optimal patient care.
-He has an extensive referral base from across the country.

 He has trained over 200 clinical fellows and over 500 research fellows.
 He is a member of the Massachusetts General Physicians Organization.

-Publications

-Dr. Weissleder has published nearly 1,000 publications in peer reviewed journals, has authored and co-authored several textbooks and holds 78 patents.
-His work has been cited over 185,000 times.
-He has an h-index of 213 and a weighted RCR citation index of 2550.